 Oct.
 22 has provided plenty of memorable moments in National Hockey League history.
 Some of the greatest skaters to ever play the game hit personal milestones on this date.
 Also, a handful of Hall of Fame goaltenders left their mark on the record books.
+So, let’s begin our journey back in time to relive all the best moments this date has given us over the years.

 A Pair of Big Games for Super Mario

-Mario Lemieux scored two goals, on Oct.
+Mario Lemieux scored two goals on Oct.
 22, 1986, in the Pittsburgh Penguins’ 5-4 overtime win over the Buffalo Sabres.
 These were goals No. 99 and 100 in his career, coming in his 159th game.
 The win was the Penguins’ seventh straight to open the 1986-87 season, one victory shy of the all-time record held by the 1934-35 Toronto Leafs and 1975-76 Sabres.

 Six years later, on Oct.
 22, 1992, Lemieux was up to his old tricks again.
 On this night, he scored his 28th career hat trick and added two assists to lead the Penguins to a 9-6 win against the Red Wings.